 HDA was established in 2004 as an initiative of the University of Adelaide and

 is led by Professor Claire Roberts, A/Professor Pammi Raghavendra and A/Professor Carol Maher.

 HDA won the Excellence in Research Collaboration at the SA Science Excellence Awards in 2009.

 research in over 24 disciplines and has a state wide focus to developing

 a portfolio for South Australia in developmental health research.
-HDA has over 290 Research members (senior researchers, early career researchers and PhD students) and over 370 Associate (non-research) members.
+HDA has over 700 members (senior researchers, early career researchers, PhD students, government and health service personnel and the general community).
 Our membership base is drawn from the University of Adelaide, University of South Australia, Flinders University, relevant institutions (local, national and international), government, and the general community.

-Our partners include the Robinson Research Institute at the University of Adelaide, University of South Australia, Channel 7 Children’s Research Foundation, Department for Education, Women's and Children's Health Network, Flinders University, Repromed, Novita Children's Services and Healthy Mothers, Babies and Children (SAHMRI).
+Our partners include the Robinson Research Institute at the University of Adelaide, University of South Australia, Channel 7 Children’s Research Foundation, Department for Education, Women's and Children's Health Network, Flinders University, Novita and Healthy Mothers, Babies and Children (SAHMRI).